Skip to main content

 Description Semester When Set Percentage Comment

-Practical/lab report1M25PLC Assignment
+Practical/lab report1M25PLC Assignment (written report 10 pages maximum)

 Assessment Rationale And Relationship

-The PLC Summative Assessment takes all of the PLC tutorials and requires the student to problem solve, design and demonstrate the PLC controlling a real world task.
+The PLC Summative Assessment takes all of the PLC tutorials and requires the student to problem solve, design and evaluate the PLC controlling a real world task.
 The task will require a written report explaining/designing their own PLC task operation, providing a summative assessment demonstrating the PLC learning outcomes.

 Reading Lists